Dyrits/ENVELOPES-BUDGET-MANAGER/README.md

 Once the app is running locally, you can access the API at `http://localhost:5000/`

+## Caveats
+The app is currently using a javascript object to store the data.
+This is not a good solution for a production app, but it is a good solution for a demo app.
+In a production app, you would want to use a database to store the data.
+It also means that the data will be lost when the app is restarted.

 ## Testing with Swagger
 Swagger documentation and testing available at `http://localhost:5000/api-swagger`